Newsboys: 2020s

-Two days later, the band confessed that they had heard rumors of Tait's behavior, which he denied when initially confronted about it.
+Two days later, the band confessed that they heard rumors of Tait's behavior, which he denied when initially confronted about it.
 Following this development, several Christian radio stations removed the band's music from rotation, with certain levels of rotation bans.
 Some allowed material recorded before 2009 (when Tait joined the group), and in other cases, new music recorded in 2025 after Agee rerecorded songs to replace Tait, to continue being on rotation.
-Others, including KLVR banned their music outright.
+Others (such as KLVR) banned their music outright.
 Most stations with outright or post-2009 era bans held them responsible for perceived complicity in Tait's actions.

 On June 10, Tait released a public statement admitting to the allegations, apologizing to the victims, the band, and everyone else affected by his actions.
-He said that furthermore a reason for his abrupt departure was to seek treatment and counseling and vowed to continue pursuing repentance and spiritual healing away from the stage.
-Nine days later, it was reported by The Roys Report that a woman anonymously said that she was drugged by Tait and then sexually assaulted by the Newsboys' lighting technician Matthew Brewer in a hotel room in December 2014, with Tait watching.
-She also alleged that the Newsboys' tour manager Steve Campbell helped cover up the assault and although she reported it to police, no action was taken.
-Hotel security footage was presented to back her statement.
+He stated furthermore that one reason for his abrupt departure was to seek treatment and counseling and vowed to continue pursuing repentance and spiritual healing away from the stage.

 On June 22, the Newsboys announced that they had been dropped by their record label, Capitol Christian Music Group, due to the allegations surrounding Tait.
-In July, it was revealed that band manager Wes Campbell resigned as a board member of the Gospel Music Association.
-Wes also stated that his brother Steve was placed on leave from his role in the Newsboys organization amidst investigations surrounding the 2014 incident.
+A majority of their 2025 tour dates were cancelled, with their last performance being on July 19, 2025 at the Praise in the Pines festival.

+On April 28, 2026, Newsboys owner Wes Campbell filed a lawsuit against MercyMe, The Roys Report, its founder Julie Roys, investigative journalist Jessica Morris, and dozens of other defendants.
+The suit alleges defamation and a coordinated scheme to eliminate another Campbell-owned business called Thriving Children Advocates as a competitor in the Christian music touring industry.

+In June 2026, original lead singer John James released new music for the first time since leaving the band.
+On the revelations around Michael Tait, James said, "I think just as shocked as everyone else.
+Just as hurt and bewildered.
+But then the unique perspective for me was like déjà vu because 30 years earlier the bombshell broke and dropped with me," referring to his 1997 exit due to drug and substance abuse and sexual impropriety.